Do Go On - 400 - The Millennium Dome Heist

 All right.

-Jet Set's kind of cool for a horse.
+Jet set's kind of cool for a horse.

-Would you call a horse Rush Hour?
+Would you call the horse rush hour?

-generally.
-You're right.
-How dare you.
 It was ridiculous.

 Operation Pegasus.